 The Americans with Disabilities Act (ADA) does not allow some types of job discrimination against people who have or have had cancer.
 This includes employers who have at least 15 employees, employment agencies, and labor unions.
 Every state also has a law that controls, to some extent, job discrimination based on disability.
 Some laws clearly do not allow discrimination based on cancer, while others have never been applied.
 State laws also vary as to which employers—public or private, large or small—must obey the law.

 Under federal law and most state laws, an employer must provide you a reasonable accommodation.
 An accommodation is a change, such as in work hours or duties, so that you can do your job during or after cancer treatment.
-Employers can make more than one accommodation.
+Employers can make more than 1 accommodation.
 For example, if you need to take time off for treatment, your employer may let you work flexible hours until you finish treatment.
 But an employer does not have to make changes that would be too costly or upsetting to the company.

 In some cases, the family members of cancer survivors may be protected from discrimination.
 The ADA does not allow discrimination because of a family member's relationship or association with a person who is disabled.
 Employers may not assume that a family member's job performance would be affected if that person needs to care for another family member who has cancer.
 For example, employers may not treat you differently because they assume that you would use too much leave time to care for your spouse who has cancer.
 Also, employers that give health insurance benefits to their employees for their dependents may not decrease these benefits to an employee solely because that employee has a dependent who has cancer.
 State laws, however, do not protect you if an employer treats you differently because a family member has cancer.

-According to the ADA and many state laws, discrimination based on genetic information relating to diseases such as cancer is not allowed.
+According to the ADA and many state laws, discrimination based on genetic information relating to diseases, such as cancer, is not allowed.
 For example, an employer may not ask you for the results of a genetic test or treat you differently because of your genetic history.

 The ADA does not require employers to provide health insurance.
 The ADA and some state laws, however, do require those employers who offer health insurance to be fair.
 For example, your employer gives health insurance to all employees with jobs similar to yours, but does not give you health insurance.
 Your employer's refusal may be considered discrimination under the ADA.
 The employer must prove that not giving you health insurance is based on valid statistics or that the insurance plan would suffer serious financial problems.
-For example, if your employer is a small business that can prove it is unable to get an insurance policy that will cover you, the employer may not have to give you the same health benefits given to your co-workers.
+For example, if your employer is a small business that can prove it is unable to get an insurance policy that will cover you, the employer may not have to give you the same health benefits given to your coworkers.

 Every state has laws that control the insurance industry.
 For example, some states do not allow insurance companies to look at your cancer history when issuing a new policy.
 Contact your state insurance commissioner about the rights in your state.
-And if you have health insurance through a group plan at work, one federal law—ERISA—prohibits your employer from firing you to prevent you from collecting your benefits.
+And if you have health insurance through a group plan at work, 1 federal law—ERISA—prohibits your employer from firing you to prevent you from collecting your benefits.

 Lawsuits are not the only or the best way to fight job discrimination.
 State and federal laws against discrimination help cancer survivors in 2 ways.
 First, they discourage discrimination.
 Second, they offer ways to correct discrimination when it does happen.
 These laws, however, should be used as a last resort.
 They can be high in cost and take a lot of time.
 And the results are not always fair.
 The first step is to try to avoid discrimination.
 If that fails, the next step is to attempt a reasonable settlement with the employer.
 But if informal efforts don't work, then a lawsuit may have to be the next step.